 - 18. You may be permitted by a Dean of Postgraduate Studies on the recommendation of your Supervisory Team and Head of Academic Unit, to study outside the University (or an approved campus) for more than one month.
-You should normally seek approval three months in advance of the start of the period of outside study, where possible, and the Dean of Postgraduate Studies should be satisfied before the beginning of the period of outside study that: - a) you will have access to adequate facilities, resources, and appropriate research training; - b) you will have sufficient time available for study and research; - appropriate arrangements have been made for your supervision and progress monitoring during your period of outside study, including arrangements for the Supervisory Team to maintain contact with and to meet with you, in accordance with requirements stated in the Code of Practice for Research Degree programmes and as often as is necessary; - d) appropriate arrangements have been made in any case where you are attached to or working at an institution outside the University and you are offered local supervision and support by staff at that institution; - e) any relevant health and safety issues have been considered and approved by the Head of Academic Unit in line with University guidelines and University Insurance policies.
+You should normally seek approval three months in advance of the start of the period of outside study, where possible, and the Dean of Postgraduate Studies should be satisfied before the beginning of the period of outside study that: - a) you will have access to adequate facilities, resources, and appropriate research training; - b) you will have sufficient time available for study and research; - appropriate arrangements have been made for your supervision and progress monitoring during your period of outside study, including arrangements for the Supervisory Team to maintain contact with and to meet with you, in accordance with requirements stated in the Code of Practice for Research Degree programmes and as often as is necessary; - d) appropriate arrangements have been made in any case where you are attached to or working at an institution outside the University, and you are offered local supervision and support by staff at that institution; - e) that you have Ethical Approval in place for the activities you will be undertaking while on outside study; - f) any relevant health and safety issues have been considered and approved by the Head of Academic Unit in line with University guidelines and University Insurance policies.